Stay safe and warm – the chainsaw accessories you need to get started

 Helmet with hearing protection, visor and protective glasses.
 The helmet is designed to protect you from falling branches and impacts.
-Thevisor should cover all of your face to protect against scratches and sawdust spray; with the protective glasses providing additional protection for your eyes.
+The visor should cover all of your face to protect against scratches and sawdust spray and the protective glasses provide additional protection for your eyes.
 Hearing protection protects against harmful loud noises.
 The inserts and cushions for your hearing protection will eventually become worn, so it’s important that you replace them regularly.
-It’s also important that you replace the helmet itself according to the recommendations in the manual and the care instructions for your specific product.
+It’s also important that you replace the helmet itself according to the recommendations in the manual and care instructions for your specific product.
 This is because the plastic in the helmet ages and becomes fragile, mainly due to UV light.
-Husqvarna helmets have a calendar where you mark the first day of use.
-Our Technical Forest helmet also has a UV expiry indicator that will let you know when it’s time to replace it.
+Husqvarna helmets have a calendar where you mark the first day of usage.
+Our Forest helmet, Technical, also has a UV expire indicator that will let you know when it’s time to replace it.

-Forestry jacket/shirt.
-The forestry jacket should provide full upper body coverage, have high visibility colouring and reflectors, and it should be ventilated.
+The forestry jacket should provide full upper body coverage, have high viz colouring and reflectors and it should be ventilated.

-Protective trousers/chaps.
 Protective trousers must be fitted with saw protection that meets international standards as well as local demands.
-The saw protection consists of a lining with several layers of very long fibres that become entangled in the chain and can stop it in a fraction of a second.
+The saw protection consists of a lining with several layers of very strong fibers that can become tangled in the chain.
+However, this product is no substitute for safe operation of a chain saw and does not provide total protection.
 It’s important that you follow the manufacturer’s washing guidelines.
 If you cut into the protective layers, the trousers must be discarded.